werto87/small_memory_tree/README.md

 ## small_memory_tree template parameter
 small_memory_tree is a class templated on ValueType and ChildrenOffsetEndType.
 ### ValueType
-ValueType is the Type of the data of your nodes.
+ValueType is the Type of data in your nodes.
 ### ChildrenOffsetEndType
-Should be an Integer which can hold the size of your tree.
-If your tree has 200 nodes you can use uint_8t.
-If your tree has 400 nodes you can use uint_16t.
+It should be an Integer that can hold the size of your tree.
+If your tree has 200 nodes, you can use uint_8t.
+If your tree has 400 nodes, you can use uint_16t.

 ## Memory/RAM Consumption